Beyond the Brightest: A Deep Learning Approach to Identifying Major and Minor Galaxy Mergers in CANDELS at $z \sim 1$: Results

 We next ask the question, does our network perform equally well on each type of merger in our merging sample?
 We include multiple merger stages in our sample.
 The earliest mergers are still recognized as two separate subhalos by the TNG merger trees, and the latest stage mergers are after coalescence into one subhalo.
 We also include both major and minor mergers.
-Our breakdown of merger type and accuracy can be seen in Table~\ref{tab:acc}.
+Our breakdown of merger type and accuracy can be seen in Table~\ref{tab:acc} \textbf{(the mean and standard deviation of accuracies from our models initialized with three different random seeds)}.

 One would expect the major mergers to be easier for the network to identify than the minor mergers, as major mergers tend to lead to large-scale disruptions of morphology.
-Minor mergers, on the other hand, may not have much of an effect on the morphology of the larger galaxy.
-However, identifying minor mergers is a crucial step in understanding how galaxies evolve and grow (e.g., \citealt{ newman_can_2012, kaviraj_importance_2014, martin_role_2018}.
-We find that our network performs similarly on major mergers and minor mergers.
-This is optimistic for our chances at identifying minor mergers going forward, even at $z > 1$.
-CNNs prove to be a useful tool in identifying minor mergers that the human eye and nonparametric methods may miss.
+Minor mergers, on the other hand, may not have much of an effect on the morphology of the larger galaxy. \textbf{We do find that major mergers are easier to identify than minor mergers, with a difference of 5.17 percentage points (68.91\% vs 63.74\%).} However, identifying minor mergers is a crucial step in understanding how galaxies evolve and grow (e.g., \citealt{ newman_can_2012, kaviraj_importance_2014, martin_role_2018}.

 The network identified early stage mergers more accurately than late stage mergers.
 We expect early stage mergers that still have two obvious bulges and may maintain some organized structure before they truly encounter the other galaxy in the merger to be easier to classify.
 However, multiple papers have found that CNNs can be successful at finding post-merger galaxies at $z < 1$ (e.g., \citealt{bickley_convolutional_2021,ferreira_galaxy_2024, bickley_effect_2024}).
-This points towards a combination of machine learning and more traditional methods like spectroscopic close pairs (e.g., \citealt{duncan_observational_2019}) to be a promising way to identify all mergers, even at high redshift.
-The benefit to CNNs is that photometry is faster and cheaper than spectra.
-Additionally, CNNs will be key in analyzing the volume of data coming from large imaging survey telescopes.
+CNNs will be key in analyzing the volume of data coming from large imaging survey telescopes \textbf{and therefore we need to be specific in our merger identification tasks.
+CNNs specifically trained to find late stage mergers vastly outperformed our $60.36\%$.}